-The previous graphic shows how Microsoft is assigned authority by the Internet root servers for its own part of the DNS domain namespace tree on the Internet.
-DNS clients and servers use queries as the fundamental method of resolving names in the tree to specific types of resource information.
-This information is provided by DNS servers in query responses to DNS clients, who then extract the information and pass it to a requesting program for resolving the queried name.
+previous graphic shows how Microsoft is assigned authority by the Internet root servers for own part of the DNS domain namespace tree on the Internet.
+DNS clients and servers use the sas the fundamental method of resolving names in the tree to specific types of resource mation.
+This information is provided by DNS servers in query responses to DNS clients, then extract the information and pass it to a requesting program for resolving the queried and the server.

-In the process of resolving a name, keep in mind that DNS servers often function as DNS clients, querying other servers in order to fully resolve a queried name.
+the process of resolving a name, keep in mind that DNS servers often function as DNS clients, corrying other servers in order to fully resolve a queried name.

-Any DNS domain name used in the tree is technically a domain.
-Most DNS discussions, however, identify names in one of five ways, based on the level and the way a name is commonly used.
-For example, the DNS domain name registered to Microsoft (microsoft.com.) is known as a second-level domain.
-This is because the name has two parts (known as labels) that indicate it is located two levels below the root or top of the tree.
-Most DNS domain names have two or more labels, each of which indicates a new level in the tree.
+DNS domain name used in the tree is technically a domain.
+Most DNS discussions, wever, identify names in one of five ways, based on the level and the way a name is mmonly used.
+For example, the DNS domain name registered to Microsoft (microsoft.com.) is nown as a second-level domain.
+This is because the name has two parts (known as labels) that dicate it is located two levels below the root or top of the tree.
+Most DNS domain names have or more labels, each of which indicates a new level in the tree.
 Periods are used in names to separate labels.